kckecheng/elk/e2e_practices.rst

 Since we are leveraging ELK stack mainly for logging here in the document, we will use filebeat only.
 Currently, filebeat supports Linux, Windows and Mac, and provide well pacakged binary (deb, rpm, etc.).
 The installation is pretty easy, we won't cover the details, please refer to the `offical instalaltion guide <https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation.html>`_.

 After installation, filebeat needs to be configured.
 The steps can be refered `here <https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-configuration.html>`_.

-Since we want to monitor the elasticsearch cluster itself, and filebeat provides a module for it, we will leverage this feature.
+Our target is monitoring ELK stack itself with filebeat.
+Since ELK stack consists of Elasticsearch cluster, Logstash and Kibana, and Kibana is only a GUI front end (with lots of features), we will only monitor Elasticsearch cluster and Logstash.

+To make the daily configuration work more smoothly, filebeat provides a mechanism to simplify the collection, parsing, and visualization of common log formats, which is called **modules** (refer `here <https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-modules-overview.html>`_ for the introduction and supported modules).

+Elasticsearch and Logstash have supported modules in filebeat, hence we will leverage them to ease the configuration:

-1. Configure (/etc/filebeat/filebeat.yml) all nodes (e2e-l4-0680-240/241/242)
+1. Configure (/etc/filebeat/filebeat.yml) all nodes (e2e-l4-0680-240/241/242, e2e-l4-0680-186)

    ::